TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-admin-console.md

 ### Unable to perform passwordless SSH into the data nodes

-If your Yugabyte Platform is not able to do passwordless SSH to the data nodes, follow the steps below.
+If your ZNbase Platform is not able to do passwordless SSH to the data nodes, follow the steps below.

 Generate a key pair.